RunDevelopment/RunDevelopment.github.io/posts/2026-01-25 div 2^n-1/int-trick.md

 These are _theoretical_ results.
 In practice, integer overflow has to be carefully considered in order to determine the true range of inputs for which a particular _implementation_ is exact.

-The below tool determines bounds for correctness automatically based on the given settings.
+The below tool automatically determines bounds for correctness based on the given settings.

 </div>

 ### Code Generation

 I also implemented a little code gen tool that uses these results to generate Rust code.
 You can set $n$, the iteration count, the rounding mode, and the integer type all operations will be performed in.
-Everything (except for the integer type) can also be made variable at runtime by checking the _Parameter_ box.
+Everything (except for the integer type) can also be made variable at runtime by checking the _Parameter_ option.

 ```json:custom
 {